 - Add turmeric and cook until fragrant, stirring constantly.

-- Stir in carrots and cook for another 2 minutes.
+- Stir in carrots and frozen peas, cook for another 2 minutes.
 Keep stirring.

 - Add Bragg's liquid aminos and stir to fully coat vegetables.